Lasagnenator/unmanageable-talk/README.md

 # GITHUB
 This was a group project done during university.
-My contributions are the entire backend and the cryptography for the frontend.
+My contributions are the entire backend, cryptography for the frontend and protocol design.

 The original readme is below.